0BananaBig0/from_gcc_to_cpp/docs/FileIOs.md

 2. It's commonly used for reporting errors, warnings, or diagnostics.
 3. It ensures that error messages are immediately displayed, regardless of buffering.
+4. Its output **cannot be redirected to a file** using the terminal operator `>`.
+5. It always prints all messages to the terminal.

 #### `std::wcerr`